-Breach of duty – you must prove that the treating clinician did something or failed to do something which no other reasonably competent practitioner would have done or failed to do.
+Breach of Duty is where the treating clinician did something or failed to do something no other reasonably competent practitioner would have done or failed to do.

-Causation – you must prove that the breach of duty on behalf of your treating clinician caused you to suffer an injury which you would not otherwise have suffered.
-In other words, you would not have suffered your injury if the clinician had provided the correct standard of care.
+Causation is where the clinician’s breach of duty caused you to suffer an injury which you would not have suffered had the clinician provided the correct standard of care.

-An award of £750,000 for a man who suffered a stroke following negligence of his GP in failing to treat high blood pressure.
+- An award of £750,000 for a man who suffered a stroke following the negligence of his GP in failing to treat high blood pressure

-An award of £220,000 for a delay in diagnosing and treating malignant melanoma of our client’s knee.
+- An award of £220,000 for a delay in diagnosing and treating a malignant melanoma on our client’s knee

-The cost of bringing a clinical negligence claim can be high.
-There are various funding options available to you.
+The cost of funding a clinical negligence claim can be high.
+However, there are various funding options available to you.

-We will discuss all of your funding options with you at initial instruction to ensure that you get the best form of funding available which best suits your needs.
+Another possibility is our acting under a ‘No Win, No Fee’ agreement.
+Our specialist clinical negligence solicitors will discuss all your funding options at the initial instruction to ensure you get the form of funding that best suits your needs.